Last updated: 7th Oct 2019

-End of lease cleaning services have an average cost of $35/hr.
-If the property doesn’t need intensive cleaning, end of lease cleaners can charge as low as $30/hr.
-However, if there are difficult areas to be cleaned, you could end up paying up to $40/hr.
+End of lease cleaning services have an average cost of $33/hr.
+If the property does not require intensive cleaning, end of lease cleaners can charge as low as $25/hr – 30/hr.
+However, if there are difficult areas to be cleaned such as rangehoods, ovens and surface mould, professional cleaners may charge up to $35/hr.

 For a fixed price of $350, Linday’s 2-bedroom, 2-bathroom apartment in the Australian Capital Territory underwent a complete end of lease cleaning service including carpet steam cleaning, internal and external window cleaning, oven cleaning, and other typical bond cleaning jobs.

 Meanwhile, Shane paid $250 to have their 2-bedroom, 1-bathroom apartment in Queensland cleaned.
 This price also covered decking and balcony cleaning, window cleaning, oven cleaning, vacuuming, and mopping, but carpet steam cleaning was not included.